massalabs/massa/consensus/pos.md

 ### Principle

 To get the draws for cycle N, seed the RNG with the `Sha256(concatenation of ThreadCycleState.rng_seed for all threads in increasing order)`, then draw an index among the cumsum of the `cycle_states.roll_count` for cycle `N-3` among all threads.
-THe complexity of a draw should be in `O(log(K))` where K is the roll ledger size.

-### Special case: if N-3 < 0
+> The complexity of a draw should be in `O(log(K))` where K is the roll ledger size.

-If the lookback aims at a cycle `-N` below zero, use:
+* if the lookback cycle N-3 < 0:
-* the initial roll registry as the roll count source
+  * use the initial (genesis) roll registry as the roll count source
   * `sha256^N(cfg.initial_draw_seed)` as the seed, where `sha256^N` means that we apply the sha256 hash function N times consecutively

-### Special case: genesis blocks
+*  if the draw is being performed for a genesis slot, force the draw outcome to match the genesis creator's address to keep draws consistent

-For genesis blocks, force the draw to yield the genesis creator's address.
+> For consistency, genesis block bits are also fed to the RNG seed bitfields

 ### Cache

 When computing draws for a cycle, draw the whole cycle and leave it in cache.